Massage Therapy Schools in Montana

 The state of Montana requires massage therapists to complete at least 500 hours of training before they can become licensed in the state.
 After your education, you will also have to take a written exam, and pay your initial license fee of $140.
 From there, you will need to renew every two years, and pay a fee of $90.
 Montana also requires massage therapists to complete at least 12 continuing education units between renewal periods.
 Be sure to ask massage therapy schools if they have career advisors who can help you connect with prospective salons or other employers upon completion.

 Massage therapy is one of the more flexible careers available today.
 Many massage therapists choose to work only part-time and many are self-employed.
 Americans spend over $3 billion a year on massage and similar therapeutic treatments, so massage therapists are in high demand.
-The U.S. Bureau of Labor Statistics estimates licensed therapists in Montana will earn $36,460 annual average salary before tips, and the range of average salaries in the state is approximately $19,530 to $57,910.
+The U.S. Bureau of Labor Statistics estimates licensed therapists in Montana will earn $39,640 annual average salary before tips.
 Professional massage therapy is seen as a valuable employment choice in Montana.